Van Andel Arena

-Van Andel Arena is a 12,000 plus seat multi-purpose arena, situated in the Heartside district of Grand Rapids, Michigan, United States.
+Van Andel Arena is a multi-purpose arena situated in the Heartside district of Grand Rapids, Michigan, United States.
 The arena attracted over five million patrons in its first 5 years, 1996–2001.
 It serves as the home of the Grand Rapids Griffins of the American Hockey League and the Grand Rapids Gold of the NBA G League.
-Van Andel Arena is the fourth-largest arena in Michigan, as well as West Michigan's largest; only Little Caesars Arena in Detroit, the Jack Breslin Student Events Center in East Lansing, and the Crisler Center in Ann Arbor, Michigan, are larger.
+It is also, as of January 2024, the home of the Grand Rapids Rise of the Pro Volleyball Federation.
+Seating 10,834 for ice hockey and up to 13,184 for concerts, Van Andel Arena is the fourth-largest arena in Michigan, as well as West Michigan's largest; only Little Caesars Arena in Detroit, the Jack Breslin Student Events Center in East Lansing, and Crisler Center in Ann Arbor, Michigan, are larger.

 Background

 After a $78 million construction effort, the arena opened on October 8, 1996.
 The 12,000 plus seat arena is managed by ASM Global.
 It was named in recognition of the largest benefactors, Jay and Betty Van Andel.

 It is home to the Grand Rapids Griffins of the American Hockey League, the top minor league affiliate of the Detroit Red Wings, with fans giving it the nickname "The Freezer on Fulton".
 It is also home to the Grand Rapids Gold of the NBA G League, the minor league affiliate of the Denver Nuggets.

 The arena was the home court of the now defunct Grand Rapids Hoops of the Continental Basketball Association from 1996 to 2001 and the Grand Rapids Rampage of the Arena Football League from 1998 to 2009.